ihsn/DataArchivistGuide/index.rst

 same person across variables.
-For every additional member characteristic, the dataset maintains the same number of columns, gains additional rows and gets longer and less flat compared to Table 1.
+For every additional member characteristic, the dataset maintains the same number of columns, gains additional rows and gets longer and less flat compared to *Table 1*.
 The first two columns of this dataset have a hierarchical structure, where the ID member column is nested inside the ID household column.